leaf-ai/studio-go-runner/docs/app-note/numpy-blas.md

 Remember that some of the threads in any performance report are the preexisting python main processing threads and these will cause the CPU occupancy to be above the 4 threads reserved for numpy.

-To further verify that numpy has access to the development packages used for the blass libraries code like the following can be used to dump an inventory of the pakcages it recognizes:
+To further verify that numpy has access to the development packages used for the blas library code like the following can be used to dump an inventory of the packages it recognizes:

 ```
 python 3